radius logo

 A capitalization rate is a rate-of-return on a real estate investment based on the net operating income.

-Capitalization rates are fluid and take into consideration many different variables with regard to the real estate investment, as well as the state of the market at the time of the analysis.
+Capitalization rates are fluid and take into consideration many different variables with regard to the real estate investment, as well as the state of the market conditions at the time of the analysis.

 It is important to know that properties can change at any time, and the identification of that rate is at that particular point in time.